dragonflydb/documentation/docs/getting-started/kubernetes-operator.md

 ### Vertically scale the instance

 To vertically scale the instance, edit the `spec.resources` field in the Dragonfly instance.
-For example, to increase the CPU limit to 2 cores, run:
+For example, to increase the CPU limit to 2 cores run:

 ```sh
 kubectl patch dragonfly dragonfly-sample --type merge -p '{"spec":{"resources":{"requests":{"memory":"1Gi"},"limits":{"memory":"2Gi"}}}}'